wpilibsuite/SystemCoreTesting/README.md

 ## Alpha 1 Goals

 * Maximize 'drive time' with Systemcore, ideally with Swerve Drive FRC Robots.
-* Gather feedback on hardware reliability, connectors, and ease-of-use.
+* Gather feedback on hardware reliability, ease-of-use, connectors, and more.
 * Eliminate as many points of confusion and frustration as possible.
-* Witness Systemcore in action at offseason events

 ## Systemcore Quick Start